 Summer Abroad Program

 As Texas's trade relations with Mexico, Latin America, Asia and Europe continue to expand, the School of Law is working to ensure that our students have an opportunity to prepare themselves for legal opportunities arising from these ever-growing international business transactions.
 One of the ways we achieve this mission is by offering the Summer Law Institute, a summer abroad program in Guanajuato, Mexico.
+We also offer a Summer Law Program in Kaunas, Lithuania.
 In addition, we encourage students to investigate other summer abroad programs offered by ABA-accredited law schools around the country.
 A list of those law schools and the countries in which they operate can be found at the ABA's Foreign Summer and Intersession Programs Web page.

 More information about study abroad resources and considerations can be found at Texas Tech University's study abroad website.